friendly-bits/shell-scheduler/REFERENCE.md

 <details>
 <summary><strong>Example: inspecting final job status</strong></summary>

-The example below defines a **scheduler termination callback** that unconditionally reports on every outcome category, regardless of whether a given category ended up empty.
+The example below defines a **scheduler completion callback** that unconditionally reports on every outcome category, regardless of whether a given category ended up empty.
 It does not manufacture any failure or timeout scenario; job `C` simply returns a non-zero code on its own, like any job might in practice.

 ```sh
 #!/bin/sh